abhigyan709/dsalgo/.ipynb_checkpoints/notes.md

 append() method of python list implicitly implements the above algorithm,

+# this is how the insert() function works in python data structures, insertion of the element at particular index
 insert(pos, element):
  1. If the list is filled to capacity
     a.
 Create a new list with increased capacity (capacity doubled)